1jour1vin

 Nose

-Still subtle, it hints at the bouquet’s balance, carried by notes of fresh leather, violet, and cherry
+Still subtle, it reveals a well-balanced bouquet, with notes of fresh leather, violet, and cherry

 Palate

-Almost shy at first, it gradually reveals its incredible power, perfectly tempered by remarkably silky tannins.
-So complex that you know it still has much to reveal, even though everything is already there: power, elegance, balance.
-A long finish that lingers on the palate.
-It’s exquisite, a future classic.
+Seemingly shy at first, it gradually reveals its incredible power, perfectly tempered by remarkably silky tannins.
+So complex that we know it still has much to reveal, even though everything is already there: power, elegance, balance.
+A long finish that lingers right to the very end.
+It’s like lace—a future masterpiece.

 Serve